How to Master Audio With Fairlight

 Within the mixer, you’ll see an option for Dynamics.
 This is where you’ll find a few tools: Expander/Gate, Compressor, and Limiter.

 You can turn on the compressor by clicking on the title in the centre column.
 What this tool does is compress your audio signal once it hits a set point to help manage peaking.
 All I’ll do here is use the Make Up Gain to bring the volume up and make the track more consistent.
 If you add too much gain, you’ll see a red line in the graph.
-This is just a , and you can use Ratio to help fine-tune your edit.
+This is just a peak, and you can use Ratio to help fine-tune your edit.

 Step 3: Expander/Gate

-You can use the Expander or Gate to adjust your dynamic and reduce noise, if you have any.
+You can use the Expander or Gate to adjust your dynamic range and reduce background noise, if you have any.
 Try setting your threshold between -25 dB and -30 dB.
 I always try to use the expander first—it’s a little less drastic, but because I have a substantial amount of background noise, I’m going to use the gate.
 The gate drops/reduces everything below your threshold.

 Using Gate/Expander to Edit Background NoiseUsing Gate/Expander to Edit Background NoiseUsing Gate/Expander to Edit Background Noise